Travesti (gender identity): Overview

+After a long period of criminalization, "sexual deviations" became an object of study in the medical and sexual sciences, which established the different forms of deviation.
+Between 1870 and 1920, a large amount of research was produced about people who cross-dressed or wished to adopt the role assigned to the opposite sex.
+In 1910, the renowned German sexologist Magnus Hirschfeld used the term transvestite (travesti in Spanish and Portuguese), in his text Transvestites: The Erotic Drive to Cross-Dress (Die Transvestiten: ein Untersuchung über den erotischen Verkleidungstrieb), to describe "people who feel a compulsion to wear clothes of the opposite sex" and rejected the idea that they were a variant of homosexuality, which at that time was a very widespread conception within sexology.
+Between 1920 and 1950, the terms transvestism and eonism were incorporated into the scientific literature, although generally these reports only supplemented those of previous years.

+During the 1950s, the term transsexual—first used by American sexologist David Oliver Cauldwell—gained relevance at the same time that sexual identity clinics and sex change surgery emerged.
+This caused transvestism to be temporarily put aside as a topic of medical interest in the late 1960s and the 1970s.

-Travestis have been studied by disciplines like social psychology, but especially social anthropology, which has extensively documented the phenomenon in both classical and more recent ethnographies.
-Scholarship produced on South American travestis has largely been produced by non-trans academics from both the Global North and Global South, something that has been vocally critiqued by activists.
-Being the country with the largest population of travestis (where they are even invoked as cultural icons), Brazil is the country with the longest experience in the study of these identities, and the works written in and about Brazil outnumber those of any other Latin American country.
-While academic interest in Brazilian travesti prostitutes began to spread in the 1990s and early 2000s—through international researches like Don Kulick, Peter Fry and Richard Parker, as well as local authors such as Marcos Renato Benedetti and Helio Silva—travesti identities became a central theme in the country's gender studies during the mid-to-late-2000s, attributed to the growing influence of queer theory, post-structuralism and LGBT activism in academic literature.
-Anthropological research about the travesti population in the Spanish language is much scarcer than in English and Portuguese, especially among Latin American authors.
+Travestis have been studied by disciplines like social psychology, and especially social anthropology, which have extensively documented the phenomenon in both classical and more recent ethnographies.
+Scholarship produced on South American travestis has largely been produced by non-trans academics from the Global North, something that has been vocally critiqued by activists.
+As it has the largest population of travestis (where they are even invoked as cultural icons), Brazil is the country with the most study of these identities, and the works written in and about Brazilian travestis outnumber those of any other Latin American country.
+While academic interest in Brazilian travesti prostitutes began to spread in the 1990s and early 2000s—through international researches like Don Kulick, Peter Fry, and Richard Parker, as well as local authors such as Marcos Renato Benedetti and Helio Silva—travesti identities didn't become a central theme in the country's gender studies until the mid-to-late-2000s, alongside the growing influence of queer theory, post-structuralism and LGBT activism in academic literature.
+Anthropological research about the travesti population in the Spanish language is much scarcer than English and Portuguese, especially among Latin American authors.
 Some scholars relate this to the late arrival of the medical model of transsexuality, which has also led to the use of "inappropriate" terms to designate identities that do not adhere to gender norms.
-Relevant Spanish-language studies about travestis come from researchers from Spain, Argentina, Colombia, Mexico and Ecuador.
+Relevant Spanish-language studies about travestis come from researchers from Spain, Argentina, Colombia, Mexico, and Ecuador.